 In the event of any voluntary or involuntary liquidation, dissolution, or winding-up of Aerpio, or upon the occurrence of a Deemed Liquidation Event, as defined, at the election of more than 50% of the holders of Series A2 Preferred Stock and Series A1 Preferred Stock, those holders are entitled to be paid, in preference to the holders of Series A Preferred Stock and Aerpio common stock, out of the assets of Aerpio available for distribution at \$4.90 per share for Series A2 Preferred Stock and \$3.97 per share for Series A1 Preferred Stock, plus any accrued but unpaid dividends.
-After the holders of Series A1 Preferred Stock and Series A2 Preferred Stock are satisfied, the holders of Series A Preferred Stock are paid at \$4.27 per share, plus any accrued but unpaid dividends before any payment is made to the holders of Aerpio common stock.
+After the holders of Series A1 Preferred Stock and Series A2 Preferred Stock are paid at \$4.27 per share, plus any accrued but unpaid dividends before any payment is made to the holders of Aerpio common stock.